Unexpected challenges arise

 Consider.
 Matt needs to feel in control and reduce risk.
 Rather than focus on the numbers, we emphasize his actions.
 This shifts his attention from something that is beyond his control (the numbers) to something within his control (his effort).

 Detour.
 Like most entrepreneurs, Matt intuitively resisted following a plan that conflicts with his core beliefs.
 We reviewed his pricing plan to highlight it’s value.
 A couple minor adjustments removed his resistance.

 - Explore.
 Matt started to journal, noting positive steps as he made the transition from hourly billing to value pricing.
 Innovation, doing something new, creates a pattern disrupt.
 His mindset affects his actions.
 Focusing on excellence rather than perfection has released some of his self-imposed pressure to be perfect.

 Remove performance blocks

 The shift in focus removes resistance.
 Matt now realizes there’s a difference between his perfection mentality and his “effort” mindset.
 Productivity improves when he tunes into the effort.
 He now pays attention to actions within his control.
 The perfection mindset crops up with decreasing frequency.
 Although he is in the early stages, he is more relaxed, enjoying the transition and recognizes his value.

 Follow the Block Busting Formula to remove productivity blocks.

 - Identify your top five core values.
 Core values set the foundation for everything you do.

 List the exact outcomes that you want to achieve.

 - Then identify the activities.
 What action items will help you achieve that outcome?
 Be very specific about the actions.

 This exercise is designed to highlight your core values, identify outcomes which compliment your values and define the necessary actions you need to take.
 This is an easy way to map out your plan.

 Do you have a BIG vision, but you’re unsure how to achieve it?
 Because of that, you haven’t made much progress.
 The decision to finally get started with something you’ve been postponing is liberating.
-If you know that now is your time and your ready to remove productivity blocks, then let’s talk during a complimentary strategy session.
+Make the decision to finally remove your productivity blocks.